Accacio/Accacio/README.md

 - ⚡ Fun fact: ...
 -->

-Here you will find things related to music 🎶, games 🕹️ and engineering ⚙️ (mostly control engineering).
+Here you will find things not only related to engineering, but also related to music 🎶 and games 🕹️.

 # Control Engineering